dukesnuz/david/readme.md

-# david
+# David's Laravel App
-A Laravel App
+This app will be coded using The Laravel Framework.